-This page provides a guide for airworthiness approved organisations to assist in the process of identifying a root cause of an occurrence/non-conformance and the subsequent corrective and preventive action planning required to satisfy the requirements of ICAO, EASA, the EU and the UK CAA.
+This page provides a guide for airworthiness approved organisations to assist in the process of identifying a root cause of an occurrence/non-conformance and the subsequent corrective and preventive action planning required to satisfy the requirements of ICAO, and the UK Civil Aviation Authority (CAA).

-Current Part M, Part 21, Part 145 and Part 147 regulations require organisations to ‘identify the root cause and ensure ‘corrective action to the satisfaction of the competent authority for both NAA audit non-conformances and occurrence reports.
+Current Part M, Part-CAMO, Part 21, Part 145 and Part 147 regulations require organisations to ‘identify the root cause and ensure ‘corrective action to the satisfaction of the CAA for both audit non-conformances (findings) and occurrence reports.

-- Root cause analysis roadmap - provides guidance on the key steps of root cause analysis, corrective action and preventative action identification.
+- The Root cause analysis roadmap provides guidance on the key steps of root cause analysis, corrective action and preventative action identification.

 - The Air Navigation Order 2016 (ANO) and Regulations

-- Aircraft Maintenance Incident Analysis - provide information on the common causes where maintenance error has been a contributory factor in incidents and occurrences reported to the CAA.
+- Aircraft Maintenance Incident Analysis provides information on the common causes where maintenance error has been a contributory factor in incidents and occurrences reported to the Civil Aviation Authority (CAA).

 - The Confidential Human Factors Incident Reporting Programme (CHIRP)